 Get Fido and Fluffy Used to Their Travel Accommodations

 If your pet is traveling in a new carrier, or not used to traveling by car, get them used to their moving accommodations in the days ahead of your move.
 Leave a new carrier out in an area of your house where your pets can sniff it, rub on it, lie in it, and get comfortable with it.
 If they’ve not had many car trips and you are traveling a long-distance in the car, take short trips around your neighborhood so they can get used to the sensation of driving.

 When packing, ensure you have a pet kit ready to go and that it is with you and your pet during the move.

 Moving by Car

-Whether you are driving across the country of your new Florida home is just a short drive away, here are tips for travelling with pets in the car.
+Whether you are driving across the country or your new Florida home is just a short drive away, here are tips for traveling with pets in the car.

 Moving by Plane

 If you’re relocating to Florida by plane, start by making sure that your airline caters to your pet.
 You’ll have to make sure you have all of the appropriate documentation and supplies required by the U.S. Department of Transportation.